-- 10. All students have the right to discuss and express their gender identity and expression openly and to decide when, with whom, and how much to share private information.7 - 11.
-Staff who are mandated reporters in incidents of child abuse and neglect shall report any information that meets the requirements for reporting according to NYS and district guidelines.8 - 12.
-The District shall ensure that all personally identifiable and medical information relating to transgender and gender nonconforming students shall be kept confidential in accordance with applicable state, local, and federal privacy laws. - 13.
+- i.
+Teachers who provide instruction in family life education will have professional preparation in the subject area. - j.
+All students have the right to discuss and express their gender identity and expression openly and to decide when, with whom, and how much to share private information. - k.
+Staff who are mandated reporters in incidents of child abuse and neglect shall report any information that meets the requirements for reporting according to NYS and District guidelines. - 1.
+The District shall ensure that all personally identifiable and medical information relating to transgender and gender nonconforming students shall be kept confidential in accordance with applicable state, local, and federal privacy laws. - m.
 Outside (resource people) individuals may be used to supplement District personnel with prior approval of the administration.
-Programs may take a multifaceted approach by using a wide variety of agencies and resources which represent the range of philosophies and values within our community. - 14.
+Programs may take a multifaceted approach by using a wide variety of agencies and resources which represent the range of philosophies and values within our community. - n.
 Adolescents shall have the right to follow through on an informed choice, without coercion or influence by community agencies.